 A broken bone is considered a complex fracture when the break is more severe than a routine fracture.
-Damage usually includes injury to multiple bones, joints, ligaments and tendons and requires intensive treatment and rehabilitation.
+Damage usually includes injury to multiple bones, joints, ligaments, and tendons and requires intensive treatment and rehabilitation.
 A complex fracture tends to occur with an “open fracture” with the broken bone protruding outward through the skin.
-Complex fractures are usually caused by sudden trauma from sports injury, auto accident, hard falls from heights, or brittle bones from aging.
+Complex fractures are usually caused by sudden trauma from a sports injury, auto accident, hard falls from heights or brittle bones from aging.

 The complex nature of this area of orthopedics requires a surgeon who has substantial experience treating complex operations, such as peri-articular fractures.
 Dr. Daniel C. Allison has extensive experience treating musculoskeletal structures which have sustained damaged complex bone fractures.
 He provides exceptional care through advanced reconstructive surgery and arthroscopic procedures supported by a multi-disciplinary team of orthopedic experts.

-Call (310) 730-8008 or fill out our online contact form today to learn more about treatments for complex bone fractures and schedule an appointment with Dr. Allison to receive the care you need for a faster and more complete recovery.Contact An Orthopedic Doctor
+Call (310) 730-8008 or fill out our online contact form today to learn more about treatments in Los Angeles for complex bone fractures and schedule an appointment with Dr. Allison to receive the care you need for a faster and more complete recovery.Contact Us for a Complex Fracture Procedure

 Complex Fracture Characteristics